JohnEarnest/Decker/docs/decker.md

 Patterns Interface
 ------------------
 The patterns interface stores a global palette and set of 1-bit textures used by Decker itself, as well as the canvas widget.
-The open deck's patterns interface is available to Decker as a global constant named `patterns`, except when executing a contraption prototype's internal scripts.
+The open deck's patterns interface is available to Decker as a global constant named `patterns`.
 Any pattern aside from 0 (transparent) and 1 (solid black) may be altered on the fly.
 There are names for each of the default color slots starting at 32 in the global `colors` constant.
 The animated patterns (28, 29, 30 and 31) automatically cycle between their indices at 15hz.

 | Name       | Description                                                   |
 | :--------- | :------------------------------------------------------------ |